Hits ‘keep coming’: Hospitals struggle as COVID beds fill

 As of Friday, 4,723 people in the state were hospitalized with the coronavirus, a number last seen about a year ago, Gov. Mike DeWine said.
 Some staffers were taking only short breaks before punching in for second shifts, he added.

-Health systems elsewhere that are doing somewhat better are nervously eyeing the arrival of the omicron variant and girding themselves for the impact.
+Health systems elsewhere that are doing somewhat better are nervously eying the arrival of the omicron variant and girding themselves for the impact.

 Nebraska officials said hospitals might have to put some care on hold to make room for COVID-19 patients.
 While case numbers are down from the state’s pandemic peak, they could rebound rapidly, and bed availability remains tight because of patients with non-virus ailments.